 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-These might be northern Cheyenne as the extra tall ankle pieces may be a version used by a northern artist.
-These baby’s moccasins have the tipi door design but there is no extra beaded strip across the vamp and heel that would usually be found on Cheyenne moccasins.
-The pointed toe is also an earlier fashion of northern Cheyenne but they could also be Northern Arapaho.
-They have parfleche bottoms as remants of the painted design remain.
+Pair of beaded child's moccasins with a tipi door design in white, red, and green on the vamp, and a band of blue and white triangles around the foot.
+They may be Northern Cheyenne as the extra tall ankle pieces may be a version used by a northern artist, but there is no extra beaded strip across the vamp and heel that would usually be found on Cheyenne moccasins.
+The pointed toe is also an earlier fashion of Northern Cheyenne but they could also be Northern Arapaho.
+They have repurposed parfleche bottoms as remnants of the painted design remain.
 Quite a lot of the green fringe cloth is missing from around the ankle.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome

 any additional information you might have.